flecsi/flecsi/doc/sphinx/user/cmake.rst

   `FindMPI module <https://cmake.org/cmake/help/latest/module/FindMPI.html#usage-of-mpiexec>`_,
   while ``BACKEND_ARGUMENTS`` are defaults provided for each FleCSI backend.

-  In some cases you may wish to pass this entire command-line to a launcher command along with some launcher specific arguments.
-A typical application of this is a wrapper that executes the command-line, captures relevant information and presents some analysis result.
-This can be achieved via the ``LAUNCHER`` and ``LAUNCHER_ARGUMENTS`` options and turns the complete test command-line into:
+  In some cases you may wish to pass this entire command line to a launcher command along with some launcher specific arguments.
+A typical application of this is a wrapper that executes the command line, captures relevant information and presents some analysis result.
+This can be achieved via the ``LAUNCHER`` and ``LAUNCHER_ARGUMENTS`` options and turns the complete test command line into:

   .. code-block:: shell